 Among performance cars there are many important metrics used to determine which is the quickest, or the fastest.
-Depending upon who you ask those terms are not always interchangeable and with some vehicles, quick and fast may not actually be a term that they deserve to be associated with.
+Depending upon who you ask, those terms are not always interchangeable.
+With some vehicles, quick and fast may not actually be a term that they deserve to be associated with.
 One such car is the world's top-selling green car, the Toyota Prius.
 We thought it would be fun to compare the current Prius to the Chevy Colorado Duramax for grins and giggles.
 For even more perspective, we felt we should throw in a crossover too, so let's pick one of the top-sellers, the Subaru Crosstrek, which recently entered a new generation.

 Toyota Prius 0-60 MPH Times

 Off the line, the Toyota Prius will not induce any "neck snapping."
 Nor will it "push you back in your seat."
 These are terms that car magazines apply to the poorly-selling, but very sexy cars that they like to review.
 Cars like the BMW M3.
 The Prius is powered by a small four-cylinder engine.
 The smallest in this matchup.
 It is also weighed down by its battery pack and electric drive.
 Still, the Prius manages a sub-10-second sprint to 60 MPH of 9.6 seconds according to zeroto60times.com.
 Edmunds hooked it up to some fancy test gear and came up with 10.1 seconds.
 This is our benchmark.